GoogleCloudPlatform/community/tutorials/joomla-on-compute-engine.md

 ## Viewing your Joomla! site

 You can browse to your Joomla! site by entering the IP address for your site.
-Alternatively, you can click the external IP address link for your [virtual machine instance in the Cloud Console][console_instance].

 ## Sending email from Joomla!